near/docs/docs/2.build/2.smart-contracts/anatomy/collections.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-When deciding on data structures to use for the data of the application, it is important to understand the tradeoffs of data structures in your smart contract.
+When deciding on data structures it is important to understand their tradeoffs.
 Choosing the wrong structure can create a bottleneck as the application scales, and migrating the state to the new data structures will come at a cost.

 You can choose between two types of collections:

 1. Native collections (e.g. `Array`, `Map`, `Set`), provided by the the language
 2. SDK collections (e.g. `IterableMap`, `Vector`), provided by the NEAR SDK

-Since the SDK reads all the contract's attributes when a function is executed - and writes them back when it finishes - understanding how the SDK stores and loads both types of collections is crucial to decide which one to use.
+Understanding how the contract stores and loads both types of collections is crucial to decide which one to use.

 :::tip